 The NTCER is negotiated every two years in its entirety (2016, 2018, etc.) by GPRA and GPSA (General Practice Supervisors Australia).
 Once negotiations are complete, the finalised NTCER acts as a contractual instrument for GP registrar salaries and employment conditions.
 The NTCER now applies to all registrars (except those in community controlled health and ADF workplaces, and registrars on remediation).
 The wages within the NTCER are indexed via the Medicare Benefits Scheme (MBS).

-The 2013 National Minimum Terms and Conditions is still available for download for registrars and practices that have contracts based on this document.
+The 2015 National Minimum Terms and Conditions is also available to view and download for registrars and practices that have contracts based on this document.

 Registrars should be engaged as employees